 Due to the linens’ record breaking sales at the Boston Museum of Fine Arts blockbuster Gauguin Tahiti exhibition, the MFA commissioned Bamboo Forest linens inspired by the museum’s Asian collection.

 Believing in personal activism, Surdut created the painting Come Walk With Me presented by the Sarasota Sister Cities Association to the mayoral delegation from Vladimir, Russia in January 2007, as well as a painting for a Cambodian relief organization for land mine victims.
 In 2012, she created and donated The Survivor to the Ashes to Art auction that supported the Poudre Canyon Fire Department.

 As a journalist and commentator she examines topics ranging from sewers to senators, and works as a hired media and strategic consultant on political campaigns.
 National Public Radio aired her essays on diverse issues including a six-part series on the business of art.
 During her career, projects involving visual art and writing have received multiple grant support, notably from the Massachusetts Cultural Council and Harvard Historical Society.

 2017 SOLO Exhibit April 15 - May 10 at The Ranch House Gallery, Agua Caliente Park, Tucson, AZ

-Practicing the Art of Paying Attention: Come explore your integrated place in nature with award-winning wildlife artist and writer Beth Surdut.
+Explore your integrated place in nature with award-winning wildlife artist and writer Beth Surdut.
 Learn about Citizen Science and hone your perception through workshop exercises and sharing of stories in the classroom and by the pond at Agua Caliente Park.
-We supply an art exhibit, cushioned mats, and binoculars.
-Please bring a notebook.
-Ages 12 and up.
-Advanced registration required.

 2016 The Billboard Creative Project, Los Angeles, CA, Dec 12- Jan 8, 2017-- Thompson's Big-eared Bat